busches/angular-summit-hackathon/README.md

 -- From and To show as unix timestamps, they should instead appear in this format: `(2017) July 01 01:01 am` -- Duration shows as a unix timestamp, it should instead appear in this format: `08:01` (Hours:Minutes)

+Note: The `Work` category has no items in it.

 ## License

 Copyright (c) 2015 Venkat Subramaniam & Raju Gandhi